spack/spack-tutorial/tutorial_binary_cache.rst

 Setting up a binary cache mirror
 --------------------------------

-If you're going to be setting up a team to use spack as part of their development practice, you'll run up against the biggest disadvantage to using spack: building all your packages from scratch is slow.
+If your team is setting spack as part of their development practice, you'll run up against the biggest disadvantage of using spack: building all your packages from scratch is slow.
 Recompiling the software dependencies for a large project can take hours to complete.
 If every developer is rebuilding their own software stack, that leads to a massive waste of computational resources and a loss of developer productivity.

-Spack has two ways to help alleviate this problem: chained spack instances and spack binary caches.
-For now, we're going to discuss spack binary caches as a way of solving this issue.
+Spack has two ways to mitigate this problem: chained spack instances and spack binary caches.
+For now, we're going to discuss binary caches as a way of solving this issue.

 A spack binary cache is made up of spack binary packages.
-Each spack binary package, ending with a ``*.spack`` extension, is a tarball of an installed spack package signed with a gpg signature.
+Each spack binary package, ending with a ``*.spack`` extension, is a tarball of an installed spack package signed with a [gpg signature](https://www.gnupg.org).
 When you install a package from a mirror with a binary cache, spack

 * Checks to see if there is a spack binary package that exactly matches the hash of the spec you want to build.
-* If a binary package is found, spack checks to see if the signature on the spack binary package is trusted.
-If the signature isn't trusted or no package was found, spack builds the package from source.
+* If a binary package is found, spack checks to see if the signature on the binary package is trusted.
+If the signature isn't trusted, or if no package was found, spack builds the package from source.
-* If the signature is trusted, then spack unzips and relocates the spack package.
+* If the signature is trusted, then spack unzips and relocates the binary package.

-For the user, spack binary caches are transparent to use.
-This is a clear departure from systems like conda, where you need to chose separate workflows for binary and source packages.
+For the user, using spack binary caches is transparent.
+This is a clear departure from systems like conda, where you need to choose separate workflows for binary and source packages.
 We've already demonstrated using spack binary caches earlier in the tutorial when we set up spack to use a binary mirror.
 As a reminder, we ran: